Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

 Description:   The tags to associate with your network and subnets.
+ Example usage:
+ tags = {
+  environment = "production"
+  project = "myProject"
+}

 Type: `map(any)`